Country Bread

 Yet.

 Two of those three loaves?
 Country White Bread.
-It’s a must-make.
+It’s a must-make bread recipe.

 It was luscious and springy … so tender with a delicate, crackling crust.
 Before I made this recipe for Country White Bread from Melissa Clark‘s cookbook, The Bread Machine Cookbook, I didn’t realize that the bread machine was capable of making such an airy, light loaf.
 It’s simply amazing — like a really good bakery focaccia.